[SET]

 [SET COMMENTS]

-- This set allows Annihilape to boost its stats with Bulk Up while getting Rage Fist stacks, giving it the power it needs to sweep through teams.
-It's Ghost typing and Defiant ability help Annihilape to roll over teams unchecked as it can't be slowed down by Fake Out or Intimidate.
-It has a very strong matchup against many slower teams that try to pivot Rillaboom and Incineroar.
+- This set allows Annihilape to boost its stats with Bulk Up while gaining Base Power on Rage Fist, giving it the power it needs to sweep through teams.
+Its Ghost typing and Defiant ability help Annihilape roll over teams unchecked, as it can't be slowed down by Fake Out or Intimidate.
+It has a very strong matchup against many slower teams that try to pivot to Rillaboom and Incineroar, creating pockets through their passive switches to set up.

-- Rage Fist easily reaches 250 BP, giving it an incredible option to OHKO almost any Pokemon that doesn't resist Ghost.
-Drain Punch hits Pokemon that resist Rage Fist Ursaluna-B doesn't resist Rage Fist, rewrite this instead to mention something like Rage Fist is ineffective against them like Incineroar and Ursaluna-Bloodmoon for big damage, while giving Annihilape significant HP recovery, making it extremely difficult to knock out.
-Bulk Up gives Annihilape an Attack boost that is critical for knocking Ammonguss out with Rage Fist You should mention that this is only when Rage Fist is at 200 BP, while also increasing Annihilape's physical bulk enough to let it survive Last Respects from Basculegion-M. I'm also a bit unsure about this mention since it isn't guaranteed "252+ Atk Adaptability Basculegion Last Respects (100 BP) vs. +1 180 HP / 4 Def Annihilape: 180-216 (86.5 - 103.8%) -- 25% chance to OHKO" Protect allows Annihilape to stall a turn to get more healing from Leftovers and Grassy Terrain.
+- Rage Fist easily reaches 250 Base Power, giving it an incredible option to OHKO almost any Pokemon that doesn't resist Ghost.
+Drain Punch hits Pokemon that Rage Fist is ineffective against like Incineroar and Ursaluna-B for big damage while giving Annihilape significant HP recovery, which makes it extremely difficult to knock out.
+Bulk Up gives Annihilape an Attack boost that is critical for knocking Ammonguss out with a 250-Base Power Rage Fist; it also increases Annihilape's physical bulk enough to give it a chance of surviving 200-Base Power Last Respects from Basculegion-M.

-- Leftovers is more useful in matchups where Annihilape wants to sit on the field the whole game and recover consistently, while Sitrus Berry allows Annihilape to trade damage more aggressively against Pokemon like Ursaluna-Bloodmoon and Annihilape.
+- Leftovers is more useful in matchups where Annihilape wants to sit on the field the whole game and recover consistently, while Sitrus Berry allows Annihilape to trade damage more aggressively against Pokemon like Ursaluna-B and opposing Annihilape.

-- 180 HP optimizes the amount of healing that Annihilape gets from Leftovers and Grassy Terrain, while giving it enough bulk to survive key threats like Sneasler's Acrobatics and Ursaluna-Bloodmoon's Blood Moon with Friend Guard from Maushold active.
-The Attack EVs allow Annihilape to OHKO Tyranitar with Drain Punch, as well as giving it a good chance to OHKO most Rillaboom with Rage Fist after a Beat Up stack Better to mention what BP Rage Fist would be since you don't need to rely on Beat Up to get stacks.
-Max Speed allows Annihilape to run over slower balance teams, letting it outspeed Gholdengo, Rillaboom, and Volcarona in order to OHKO them.
+- 180 HP EVs optimize the amount of healing that Annihilape gets from Leftovers and Grassy Terrain while giving it enough bulk to survive key attacks like Sneasler's Acrobatics and Ursaluna-B's Blood Moon with Maushold's Friend Guard active.
+The Attack EVs allow Annihilape to OHKO Tyranitar with Drain Punch, as well as giving it a good chance to OHKO most Rillaboom with 250-Base Power Rage Fist.
+Maximum Speed allows Annihilape to run over slower balance teams, letting it outspeed Gholdengo, Rillaboom, and Volcarona in order to OHKO them.

-- Although this set lacks the flexibility of glass cannon Annihilape, it has the ability to destroy opponents with proper support.
-This set is more reliant on its partners supporting it, and without proper support, it can be a very lackluster attacker.
+- Although this set lacks the flexibility of glass cannon Annihilape, it has the ability to sweep through teams with proper support.
+This set is more reliant on its partners supporting it, and without proper support or boosts, it can be a very lackluster attacker.

 [STRATEGY COMMENTS]